sithu-aung/sithu-aung.github.io/Best-Practices.md

 ### Open/Closed

+   - “Software entities…” should be open for extension, but closed for modification.
    - a Module should be Open for extension, but Closed for modification'
    - Extend Module with new features not by changing its source code, but by adding new code instead